perrinod/perrinod.github.io/about.md

 <center><h2>About Me</h2></center>

 ***
 Hello, my name is Domenick Perrino.
 I am a graduate of University of Nevada Las Vegas in Computer Science.
-In the next few years I would like to continue my education and obtain a Masters degree in computer science.
-Currently I'm working on a video game to be released on PC and possibly a future release of it on ios and android.

 <center><h3>Contact Information and Various Links</h3></center>